COSSAS/SOARCA/docs/content/en/docs/contribution-guidelines/_index.md

 {{% alert title="Security issues" color="warning" %}}
 For security issues, we kindly request that you refrain from reporting them using the issue tracker.
-Instead, please contact us directly: `to be added`
+Instead, please contact us directly: `soarca@cossas-project.nl`
 {{% /alert %}}